LekaiSong/TwitterAPI/README.md

 The aim of Miniproject is to build a library (in python) that downloads images from a twitter feed, convert them to a video and describe the content of the images in the video.

-1.Use Tweepy to Download Images
+1. Use Tweepy to Download Images

-2.Use FFMPEG to Convert Images into a Video
+2. Use FFMPEG to Convert Images into a Video

-3.Use Google-Cloud-VideoIntelligence API to analyze Images
+3. Use Google-Cloud-VideoIntelligence API to analyze Images

 Environment Preparation:
 1) Get the Twitter API Credential: